elexia/EmetEventExtractor/README.md

 # EmetEventExtractor
 This script retrieves EMET triggered mitigations using BAM functions, stores them, deduplicates them, and writes them to a file.
 The file can then be ingested using Splunk's Universal Forwarder.
+It is currently scheduled to run hourly during weekdays, automatically updating the output file's events.

 ## Cool Features